Seniors should enroll in Senior Workshop (Fall 2018)

-If you plan to graduate in April or May 2018, you must choose a day and time that is available on the calendar in Kerry's office between the following dates: January 15th-February 23rd or March 5th-April 13th.
+If you plan to graduate in April or May 2019, you must choose a day and time that is available on the calendar in Kerry's office between the following dates: January 21st-March 1st or March 11th-April 19th.

 The Graduation Review is it-your rite of passage out of college, Johnston, and whatever other life experiences you have survived and relished in the last four to five years.
 This is the meeting where your advisor reads an objective précis of your education based on your evals.
 Faculty and peers ask you questions about what you've learned.
 You can reflect on how you took ownership of your education, what worked, what didn't, what the community was like (or not like) for you.
 It is the most exciting and memorable aspect of the Johnston academic process.
 Graduation Reviews will be held this year between January and April .

 In addition to the commencement information for seniors on the website, please use the following instructions to help guide you through the graduation process.
 If you haven’t checked off everything on this list, you will know that you are not finished.
 Grad Reviews must be scheduled and ALL graduation paperwork with signatures must be submitted 3 weeks before the date of the Grad Review.

 I have checked the website and I am aware of the dates available to have a Graduation Review.
 I know that I CANNOT schedule a Review outside of these times.

 I have checked with Kerry Robles for available times for Graduation Reviews and selected a date.
 I have done this 3 weeks prior to the date I have selected.
 I am aware that this date won’t be mine until the next step is completed.